cybersid-len/secure-remote-access-lab/README.md

 - Structuring the README
 - Refining the architecture narrative
 - Documentation wording
+All implementation decisions, testing, validation, and final review were performed manually.
+AI suggestions were reviewed and adjusted based on actual lab behavior.
 ## Homelab Architecture

 This repo also includes my personal secure remote-access homelab architecture.